-The proteomics platform advances the Moon Shots Program™ by providing state-of-the-art instruments, specialized expertise and other resources needed to sift through thousands of cancer-related proteins.
-The goal is to help investigators identify which proteins are useful for advances in diagnostics, imaging or targets for various types of treatments, from immunotherapies to small molecules.
+The Proteomics platform advances the Moon Shots Program™ by providing state-of-the-art instruments, specialized expertise and other resources needed to sift through thousands of cancer-related proteins.
+The goal is to use cancer proteomics to help investigators identify which proteins are useful for advances in diagnostics, imaging or targets for various types of treatments, from immunotherapies to small molecules.

 Additional goals of the platform include determining biologically relevant doses, identifying biomarkers of sensitivity and resistance, and characterizing adaptive responses as we pursue the potential of combining drug targets.